Isaniwa Yukiya: Disagreement

 First, when Yukiya charged money for the outdoor hot spring for cures, many people disagreed with the idea, because if people of Dogo Yunomachi were charged for the hot spring, Dogo hotels' business would suffer.
 But Yukiya needed money to renew it, so he ignored them.
 Second, people objected to paying money for the construction.
-Yukiya said "Dōgo Onsen should be a fabulous building, to make people to visit, "It is now hard for us, but this experience will change this city in the future and it will be a great city," and "this plan is not rash!"
+Yukiya has been quoted as saying, "Dōgo Onsen should be a fabulous building, to make people to visit", "It is now hard for us, but this experience will change this city in the future and it will be a great city," and "this plan is not rash!"
 After contending with their disagreement and explaining his ideas many times, the people of the city changed their idea and helped him.